Weeks from £1047

 A superbly restored, luxurious and elegant Grade II listed Georgian town house.
 Part of this large family house used to be the old Hancock's brewery.
 Just a walk across the road to the River Usk waterside meadows.

 Great attention has been paid to the smallest detail to emphasise the finer points of this lovely and comfortable family house.
-This BRAND NEW house on our website - has ample space and is much larger inside than one would expect.
+The property has ample space and is much larger inside than one would expect.
 Two families can easily stay there together with plenty of personal space and hideways for the children.

 For Crickhowell, it is a great advantage having parking for three cars and a small enclosed garden; this lovely four storey house is within easy walking distance of the centre of the picturesque small market town of Crickhowell.
 Perfect for enjoying the local shops, cafes, restaurants or eating out at the excellent local country pubs.
 Just a minutes' walk to the River Usk and local pub The Bridge End.

 Sleeps 8/9 - 2 Super King-Size Rooms, 2 King-Size Rooms

 With its heavy oak beams, the beautiful kitchen is in the basement of the house, which has very cleverly been opened up to ensure there is plenty of light with a glass screen and a flight of steps down.
 There is a pretty small featured alcove used for storage over 200 years ago.

 At the back of the kitchen there is another little snug with an air hockey table for children - this is always very popular with guests.